petrzakharov/petrzakharov/README.md

 - SQL (4 years);
 - Python (3 years);

-About me
+How to reach me
-- 📫 How to reach me: telegram @zakharovp
+- 📫 telegram @zakharovp